sujanchokhal/SQL_AussieRetailers/README.md

 # SQL_AussieRetailers
-understanding of warehousing and data mining fundamentals by using advanced SQL techniques
+Understanding of warehousing and data mining fundamentals by using advanced SQL techniques

 A retail chain, "AussieRetailers," operates across multiple states in Australia.
 The company prides itself on delivering exceptional customer service, maintaining a diverse product range, and staying attuned to market demands.
 The company has been focusing on optimizing its operations to maximize profitability while maintaining high customer satisfaction.